Spend-Wise/Spend-Wise/SpendWise v3 Features.md

     - The username of the user who imported the database from the backup file.
     - The remark for importing the database from the backup file.

-- Retool Database Transition
-  - Transition completely to the RETOOL database.
-All the tables and all the utilities that are related to the database
-    - Database Structure Ensuring System
-    - Automatic Database Backup System
-    - User Database Backup System
-  - Rename the REGISTRATION table to the USERS table..

 - USER Backup System
   - Option to backup specific budgets or the selected budgets created by the user.
   - Option should be available in the PROFILE menu